marcgg/marcgg.github.com/_posts/2014-09-17-huboard-kanban-board-github.md

 ### Sounds Cool, How Do I Use It ?

 HuBoard is available as a service on [HuBoard.com][10].
 It’s free for public projects and if you want to use it for private projects [you can pay $24 a month for organization and $7 a month for single users][11].
+They also have an offer for those working with [Github Enterprise][14].

 Since the project is open source, you can also [grab the code][12] and deploy it to your own servers.
 For my usage, I’m running my own fork of the code on a [Heroku][13] free plan.